drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 I doubt that this bundle will ever be used now, but I'll leave it on Github, maybe it might give ideas to some other people later.

+On another subject, I haven't participated to [Advent Of Code][94] because of some many things going on at the same time.
+However, I followed it actively.
+I believe that even without participating it is a very good exercise to read the challenges and the different solutions.
+For my part, I followed [Larry Garfield][96] and [Bartosz Milewski][98].
+Larry was using PHP with a complete functional approach while Bartosz used Haskell.
+It was super interesting to see the approach of both developers and their solutions to each challenge.
+Find their Advent Of Code repository [here][100] and [here][102] respectively.
+Hats off!

 ## Work

 Life's at work has been also affected and working from home is the